dstore-dbap/LumberMill/docs/source/introduction.rst

 The different modules can be combined in any order.

-To run GambolPutty you will need Python 2.5+.
+To run LumberMill you will need Python 2.5+.
-For better performance I recommend running GambolPutty with pypy.
+For better performance I recommend running LumberMill with pypy.
 Tested with pypy-2.0.2, pypy-2.2.1, pypy-2.3 and pypy-2.4.
 For IPC ZeroMq is used instead of the default multiprocessing.Queue.
 This resulted in nearly 3 times of the performance with